 The B.S. in Chemical Engineering program offers courses across four degree options, which lead to a wide range of career opportunities:

 • General Option — Gain a broad foundation in chemical engineering, and customize your curriculum by selecting advanced course electives that match your interests and career goals.
 You'll prepare for careers that address diverse problems in either traditional or emerging fields of chemical engineering.
-General Option courses
+Courses for General Option

-• Nuclear Engineering Option (ABET Accredited) — Build a strong foundation in nuclear science, engineering and technology to pursue careers in the nuclear energy and technology field.
-Nuclear Engineering Option courses
+• Nuclear Engineering Option— Build a strong foundation in nuclear science, engineering and technology to pursue careers in the nuclear energy and technology field.
+Courses for Nuclear Engineering Option

 • Bioengineering Option — Gain skills and knowledge to work in the bio-pharmaceutical or biotechnology industry.
-Bioengineering Option courses
+Courses for Bioengineering Option

 All students take courses in the humanities and social sciences to broaden perspectives, improve communication skills, and explore concepts of values and ethics.